Home Best Places in the Fraser Valley Abbotsford’s Maan Farms

 The zipline at Maan Farms is also a great one.
 It’s not too far off the ground, and it goes for a good long ways.
 It’s a simple, old-fashioned style, so a perfect fit for the farm!
 There is a platform you climb up.
 From there you grab onto the rope, hang on tight and then go zipping down!
 You then pull the rope back up for the next person.

-Near the entrance to Barnyard Adventureland and the farm animals, there is also a play area with a “rustically unique” slide, a sand pit for young folks, and small stationary tractors to play on.
-It’s all completely enclosed, so a great place for young children.
+Near the entrance to Barnyard Adventureland and the farm animals, there is also a play area with a “rustically unique” slide, a sand pit for young children, and small stationary tractors to play on.
+It’s all completely enclosed, so a great place for kids.
 It’s like playing in a giant sandbox!

 An especially nice thing about the Barnyard Adventureland is that there are usually no time restrictions or limits on how many times you can do things.
 On busy days you might have to wait your turn in line, but if you want to go on the zipline or jumping pillow again and again all day, you can!
 And everything is included – you don’t have to pay extra or use tickets to go on things.